jooy2/vitepress-sidebar/README.md

 - Default: `false`

 If the value is `true`, display the title with the `h1` heading content of the `.md` file.
 If the `h1` heading does not exist in the file, it displays `Unknown`.

+### `sortByFileName`

+- Type: `Array<string>`
+- Default: `[]`

+Sort by an array of file names (including extensions) in order.
+If there is no value in the array that matches the filename, the sort priority is sent back.
+This applies to both files and directories, and the same arrangement rules apply to subdirectories as well.

 ### `collapsible`